Sewer blockages and overflows

 How to make a claim

 - Complete the Plumbers Claim reimbursement form - this must be done while at the property.
-You will need to get the customer's signature before you lodge the claim.
+Plumbers will need to get the customer's signature before lodging the claim.

 - Attach a copy of an invoice for the approved reimbursement amount.
-The invoice must be on your company letterhead.
+The invoice must be on the plumber’s company letterhead.
 (Reimbursement amounts are listed on the second page of the claim form.)

 - Within 60 days of the work being performed, lodge the claim with us via email (firstname.lastname@example.org) or by post to: